Home

 then it shrinks the output by 15% (!).

 allows the total amount of memory used to change depending on the demands of the application.
-This is useful for apps that don’t know ahead of time how much they will need, but it disables asm.js optimizations.
-In WebAssembly, however, there should be little or no overhead.
+This is useful for apps that don’t know ahead of time how much they will need.

 Enable Debug mode (EMCC_DEBUG) to output files for each compilation phase, including the main optimization operations.